alecrimi/effective_connectivity_toolbox/README.md

 etem: the reconstruction error over the iterations

 Data are loaded using the script of Jimmy Shen to load NIFTI and Analyze files, those are in the folder libs.

+The code can be run on "pure" pre-processed BOLD series, or on the deconvoluted version which removes the hemodynamics response.
+In this latter case, the code related to  Wu et al, "A blind deconvolution approach to recover effective connectivity brain networks from resting state fMRI data, (doi: 10.1016/j.media.2013.01.003) is used, and for this installation of SPM12 is necessary.